IfcOpenShell/IfcOpenShell/src/ifcopenshell-python/docs/ifccsv.rst

 2. `Clone the source code <https://github.com/IfcOpenShell/IfcOpenShell/tree/v0.7.0/src/ifccsv>`_.
 3. ``cd /path/to/IfcOpenShell/src/ifccsv``

-Depending on which formats you want to edit, you will need to install more dependencies:
+Depending on which formats you want to edit, you will need to install more
+dependencies:

 - ``pip install odfpy`` for ODS support
-- ``pip install xlsxwriter`` for XLSX support
+- ``pip install openpyxl`` for XLSX support
-- ``pip install pandas`` for Pandas DataFrame support
+- ``pip install pandas`` for ODS, XLSX, and Pandas DataFrame support

 Here is a minimal example of how to use IfcDiff as a Python module or CLI
 utility: